bitrix24/b24restdocs/api-reference/crm/auxiliary/vat/crm-vat-fields.md

 crm.vat.fields()
 ```

-The method returns the description of VAT rate fields.
+The method returns a description of the VAT rate fields.

 ## Parameters